Elementary1092/simple-pack-manager/README.md

 ```

 # Usage
-pm create ./packet.json - upload package to the server
+pm -create ./packet.json - upload package to the server

-pm update ./packages.json - dowload package from the server
+pm -update ./packages.json - dowload package from the server

+# Build
+Prerequisites:
+- Go 1.16+
+- Create ./internal/adapter/pmssh/ssh-ip.conf file
+    and write there IP-address of the server or use compile time value insertion
+- Create ./internal/adapter/pmssh/ssh-port.conf file
+    and write there IP-address of the server or use compile time value insertion
+- Create ./internal/adapter/pmssh/ssh-user.conf file
+    and write there IP-address of the server or use compile time value insertion
+- Create ./internal/adapter/pmssh/ssh-pass.conf file
+    and write there IP-address of the server or use compile time value insertion.
+    If you want to connect to the server using private key, create file ssh-key.pem
+    file in ./internal/adapter/pmssh/ directory and paste private key there (or use compile time value insertion).

+Note: compile time value insertion is done via -ldflags="-X <module_name>.<variable_name>=Your_value".